Cost of Living Comparison Between Victoria and Montreal Cost of Living Comparison Between Victoria and Montreal

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Victoria or Montreal?
+Should I move to Victoria or to Montreal?

 If budget matters most, go with Montreal.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Victoria makes more sense.
 Both are solid long-term options with distinct trade-offs.